 However, no one seems to know what will happen if the referendum is successful.
 To date, the demonstrators have not formed an organization, created a platform, or provided an official list of their demands.
 They have not offered up candidates and refuse to be involved in the process of rewriting the constitution.
 Without organization and involvement, the process seems doomed to fail.

 Some parts of the city look like a war zone.
 Prior to the eruption of demonstrations, Plaza Italia was one of the most beautiful areas of the city.
 Today the monuments and elegant buildings that line the broad avenues are covered in graffiti.
 Almost every business has closed and the few that remain are boarded up with plywood.
 Plaza Italia, once a flower-filled park, is now a dusty, litter-strewn circle without a single remaining bush or flower.
 Yet walk ten blocks in any direction and life goes on as usual.
+While I opted to stay near Plaza Italia in order to be close to the action, there are many places to stay in Santiago where there are few signs of the protests.
 People enjoy lunch at sidewalk cafes and businesses are open as normal.
 In Plaza de Armas, the historic center of the city, despite a heavy police presence the park remains lush and relatively peaceful.
 The most stirring site in the city was the block-long Centro Gabriela Mistral Cultural Center.
 Its exterior walls are plastered with works of art symbolizing the struggle, including a line of blood-spattered shirts from victims of police brutality.

 On my final evening in Santiago, I was having dinner at the only restaurant that remains open in the Plaza Italia neighborhood.
 My waiter (oddly enough, named Santiago), explained the meaning of the graffiti slogans painted across the facade of the building.
 Although I speak fairly fluent Spanish, slogans are some of the hardest to translate because they include a lot of slang.
 The words “Paco” and “Yata” are both slang for cops.
 The acronym ACAB stands for “All Cops are Bastards” – why it is in English he couldn’t explain.
 The designation “1312” also refers to the ACAB acronym; A is the first letter of the alphabet, C is the third letter, etc. A good deal of the graffiti has to do with eyes.
 Eyeballs with blood dripping from them.
 Eyes with giant X’s painted over them in red.
 Faces with a patch over one eye.
 And perhaps the most heart wrenching slogan of all, “nos quieren ciegos.”
 They want us blind.